-45.44 - Trilogy meets the Benchmark with respect to diversification and securing loans by registered first mortgages.
-However, Trilogy does not meet the benchmark that no single asset exceeds 5% of the total scheme assets.
-Cash at bank exceeds 5% of total scheme assets.
-This holding, individually, does not exceed 6% of total scheme assets and is designed to support the progressive drawdown of funds from existing borrowers and the settlement of new loans.
+Trilogy Funds meets the benchmark with respect to diversification and securing loans by registered first mortgages.
+Trilogy Funds also meets the benchmark with respect to the cash and non-mortgage assets it holds from time to time.
+These non-mortgage assets are designed to support the progressive drawdown of funds from existing borrowers and the settlement of new loans.
 During periods where there may be a smaller quantum of drawdowns or fewer new loan settlements, the allocation to cash and underlying cash-style investments may grow in anticipation of mortgage book movement.
+The Trust holds a portfolio of assets diversified by size, borrower, class of borrower.

 - a.
-The Trust holds a portfolio of assets diversified by size, borrower, class of borrower. - b.
-There are no mortgage assets (by drawn balance) in the scheme portfolio that exceed 5% of total scheme assets.
-There is one mortgage asset (by approved balance) in the scheme portfolio that exceeds 5% of total scheme assets. - c.
-There are no borrowers whose drawn mortgage loan balance represents an amount greater than 5% of total scheme assets.
-There is one borrower who has an approved loan amount that represents an amount greater than 5% of total scheme assets. - d.
+The Trust holds a portfolio of assets diversified by size, borrower, class of borrower and geographic locations across Australia. - b.
+There are no mortgage assets (by drawn or approved balance) in the scheme portfolio that exceed 5% of total scheme assets. - c.
+There are no borrowers whose drawn or approved mortgage loan balance represents an amount greater than 5% of total scheme assets. - d.
 All loans made by the Trust are secured by first mortgages over real property.